Toronto

 Congratulations to Stephanie L., who ranked Top 15 in Canada selected by University Hub.

-Toronto summer School 66
+Summer School Toronto 66

 Congratulations to our students who were admitted to their top choice university (Queens, Wilfred Laurier, McGill etc.).
 Our students obtained scholarships from $2,000 to $23,000